 Application Deadlines & Process:

 Applications are accepted on a rolling basis.
+If you enroll during preregistration you will have 80 points to use for Fall 2017.
 There are three options for participation in the program:

 - Semester option: blocks 5-8